GDRNPP: A Geometry-guided and Fully Learning-based Object Pose Estimator: Introduction

-Estimating the 6D pose, \ie the 3D rotation and 3D translation, of objects with respect to the camera is a fundamental problem in computer vision.
+\IEEEPARstart{E}{stimating} the 6D pose, \ie, the 3D rotation and 3D translation, of objects in the camera frame is a fundamental problem in computer vision.
 It has wide applicability to many real-world tasks such as robotic manipulation~\cite{collet2011moped,zhu2014single,tremblay2018deep}, augmented reality~\cite{marchand2015pose,tang20193d} and autonomous driving~\cite{manhardt2019roi,Wu_2019_CVPRW_6dvnet}.
-Most traditional methods rely on depth data for this task ~\cite{Hinterstoisser2012,michel2016global,hinterstoisser2016going,zeng2017multi,vidal2018method}, while monocular methods lagged considerably behind~\cite{collet2011moped,hinterstoisser2012gradient}.
-Nonetheless, with the advent of deep learning and especially the rise of Convolutional Neural Networks (CNNs), accuracy and robustness of monocular 6D object pose estimation have been consistently improving, even at times surpassing methods relying on depth data~\cite{kehl2017ssd6d,rad2017bb8,hodan_bop20}.
+In the pre-deep learning era, methods can be roughly categorized into feature-based~\cite{guo20143d,aldoma2011cad,rusu2010fast} and template-based~\cite{hinterstoisser2010dominant,hinterstoisser2011multimodal,Hinterstoisser2012} approaches.
+Among these, the most representative branch of work is based on point pair features (PPFs), which is proposed by Drost \etal~\cite{drost2010model} and still achieves competitive results in recent years~\cite{vidal2018method}.
+Nonetheless, with the advent of deep learning, methods based on neural networks become dominant in \Rthree{instance-level} object pose estimation~\cite{brachmann2016uncertainty,peng2019pvnet,labbe2020CosyPose,wang2019densefusion,he2020pvn3d,he2021ffb6d}.

-Different strategies for predicting 6D pose from monocular data have been proposed.
-For instance, learning of an embedding space for pose \cite{sundermeyer2018AAE} or direct regression of the 3D rotation and translation~\cite{manhardt2019ambiguity}.
-While these methods generally perform well, they usually lack in accuracy when compared with approaches that instead rely on establishing 2D-3D correspondences prior to estimating the 6D pose~\cite{li2019cdpn,hodan2020epos}.
+\Rthree{Given the CAD model of objects}, different strategies for predicting 6D pose from monocular or depth data have been proposed.
+An intuitive approach is to directly regress 6D poses from neural networks~\cite{manhardt2019ambiguity,wang2019densefusion,jiang2022uni6d}.
+Unfortunately, due to the lack of geometric prior, \Rthree{such as 2D-3D or 3D-3D correspondences}, these methods currently exhibit suboptimal performance when compared with approaches that instead rely on establishing 2D-3D~\cite{li2019cdpn,hodan2020epos} or 3D-3D correspondences~\cite{he2020pvn3d,he2021ffb6d,shugurov2021dpodv2} to estimating the 6D pose.